sleeptoken/zettelkasten/Intents and Activities.md

 | **Activity**           | Yes (Main UI element) | `<activity>`                               | Displays UI and handles user interaction                 | Runs while user is interacting with it       | Viewing a photo, entering login details        | Yes                  |
 | **Service**            | No                    | `<service>`                                | Performs long-running background tasks                   | Can run long after app is in background      | Uploading files, playing music in background   | Yes                  |
 | **Broadcast Receiver** | No                    | `<receiver>`                               | Responds to system-wide or app-specific broadcast events | Short-lived; stops after handling the intent | Responding to "airplane mode on", SMS received | Yes                  |

 # Intent Redirect

+Let's talk about the vulnerability, or rather, the vulnerable code pattern that led to many issues in many apps.
+It's often called Intent Forwarding
+As you know, intents are complex objects that can carry a lot of different values, including other intents.
+Maybe you have already looked at the flag in the Intent Attack Surface.
+App Intent in Intent.
+This is exactly a challenge where you have to craft an intent with an intent inside.

+If you haven't solved this challenge yet, Go try to solve it now because we are now building on top of that.

+But if you solve this challenge, then when you reverse engineer this function, you might have also noticed a different condition that led to a

+startActivity call.
+And if you look carefully, it takes one of the intents inside the original intent.
+And this is what we then can call an

+Intent Redirect or Intent Forwarding.
+The attacker created an original intent which contained another intent, and the target app extracts this

+extra intent and calls startActivity with it and this is bad.
+This can be abused in two main ways.
+First, it allows you to attack

+non-exported activites.
+As you can see in the Attack Surface app, there is a flag activity that when called with a specific intent flag

+will be solved.
+Unfortunately, it just cannot be started from another app because it's not exported in the Android manifest, but not exported.

+activities can be started internally by the app itself, which we have seen earlier when we played around with intents.

+And now look at this code again.
+Here we have a startActivity within the app where the attacker controls the intent

+details.
+So the idea should be clear.
+If you manage to craft an intent targeting the non-exported activity and place it into the intent that leads to

+this vulnerable startActivity call, your intent will be redirected or forwarded to the non-exported activity.
+Solving the flag.
+So go ahead and try that now.

+The second way how this can be abused, and it's actually a lot more critical is related to content providers and

+gaining access to app internal files.
+I know this sounds crazy, but yes, it's possible to leak app internal files due to code like this.

+How that works, however, is a bit more complex.
+It involves a grant URI permission flag.
+So we will talk about this in another

+course when we are covering the storage.
+So for now, just keep in mind that if you see a pattern like this where the

+attacker can control an intent or part of an intent that is then being passed to startActivity, then this could lead to a serious issue.

+And this is really one of the more common vulnerabilities that you can find in various apps.
+If you are a developer,

+in order to fix this issue, ideally just never forward incoming attacker controlled intents in the first place, or use the Intent Sanitizer, which can be

+used to remove certain critical fields from an intent to limit the capabilities.
 ### References
 [Intent Attack Surface](https://app.hextree.io/courses/intent-threat-surface/intents-and-activities)